Zach and ron

-Zach is a 6th and 7th grade assistant math teacher at Oakland SOL, a dual language middle school in Oakland Unified School District.
+Zach is a 6th grade math teacher at Oakland SOL, a dual language middle school in Oakland Unified School District.
 At SOL, he also runs a boy's "brotherhood" group through the nonprofit Ever Forward Club, is the basketball coach, and union rep. Zach earned his multiple subject teaching credential through the BATTI Teacher Residency Program, and his M.A. in Education and multiple subjects credential.
 He previously was the 6th and 7th grade assistant math teacher at Julia Morgan School for Girls in Oakland and a 7th grade humanities resident teacher at Lazear Charter Academy in East Oakland, and after school director at Urban Montessori Charter School.
 Zach has a B.A. in Urban Studies, minor in Environmental Studies, from the University of Pennsylvania, with his thesis work on game-based learning for moral development.
 Zach became interested in using summer camps to bridge the urban-suburban divide in college, and has since worked in business and education to gain the skills to realize that dream.
 Zach worked as a freelance journalist, covering student debt movements in New York City and Quebec and the aftermath of the Occupy Wall Street movement.
 He co-founded Youngist.org, an online magazine for young artists and activists.
 Zach joined Bain & Co. as an associate consultant, working on cases in grocery, healthcare, and education.
 Zach moved to Oakland as an Education Pioneers Analyst Fellow and worked in business development at Kidaptive, an education tech start-up that builds digital games to cultivate social and emotional skills.
 Zach grew up attending, working, and loving Camp Ramah New England (and has helped out with the new Camp Ramah NorCal), and has since visited, volunteered, and been inspired by a number of social justice camps, including Bridge Builders, YEA Camp, Camp Imagineerz, Camp Hawkeye, Camp Phoenix, and Seeds of Peace.

 Board of Directors